 Is it really a problem?

-How do I keep my individuality?
+How do I keep my individuality and own identity?

 You need to maintain other hobbies and interests.
-Don’t give these up for the sake of your friendship, they make you you, and without keeping up your own life you won’t have much to offer to your friends.
+Don’t give up what you love for the sake of your friendship, because those things make you you.
+It’s probably why your friends are friends with you in the first place.
+Plus, it’ll give you something fun to talk about when you go out for dinner.
+So now, we challenge you.
 Write a list of all the things in life that you enjoy, no matter how trivial they might seem at first.
-Now plan to do at least one small thing every day, and have bigger things to look forward to as well.
+Plan to do at least one small thing every day, and have bigger things to look forward to as well.

-Updated on 29-Sep-2015
+Updated on 10-Oct-2021

 No featured article